Stephenson-Lab/mech-checker-light/README.md

 **formula**
 Expected molecular formula.
 Must match the calculated formula of the correct structure.

+**NB** The formula field is defunct in newer versions of the index file found in the module versions.
+In these later versions OpenChemLib generates the formula from the expected answer smiles.
+This prevents issues with Element order differences, and streamlines new question addition workflows.

 **requireStereo**
 `true` — stereochemistry must match exactly.
 `false` — stereochemistry is ignored.